Skip to main content

 • UX friction -- localhost OAuth callbacks require SSH tunnels or device-code workarounds.

-Three integration surfaces
+Two integration surfaces

-• Best UX and security posture.
+• Best UX and security posture for OpenClaw deployments.

-• Stores at most Vault session credentials and connection_id references -- no provider tokens.
+• Stores at most vault session credentials and connection_id references -- no provider tokens.

 See the Plugin Guide for installation and configuration.

-Surface C: MCP Server (portability)
+Surface B: MCP Server (portability)

 See the MCP Server guide for setup instructions.